Hypotension: stabilising blood pressure and improving energy

 Natural treatment for low blood pressure – a personalised healthcare plan

-Low blood pressure specialist and functional medicine practitioner like Mark will create a personalised plan which may include:
+Low blood pressure specialists and functional medicine practitioners will create a personalised plan which may include:

 • Ensuring adequate hydration